hangnguyen5907/Health-Insurance-Cross-Sell-Prediction/README.md

 Just like medical insurance, there is vehicle insurance where every year customer needs to pay a premium of a certain amount to the insurance provider company so that in case of an unfortunate accident by the vehicle, the insurance provider company will provide a compensation (called ‘sum assured’) to the customer.

 ## Dataset<a name="dataset"></a>
-* This project relates to the Vehicle Insurance data set, which can be found in the data folder.
+* This project relates to the Vehicle Insurance data set, which can be found in the data folder or from kaggle .
 It contains a number of variables for 381109 different ID customers of a company in train_set.
 * The dataset has been divided into 2 parts for you: train and test test.

 ## How to Run<a name="run"></a>